JoeStrout/InversionInstitute/DEV_LOG.md

 I've made a mock-up of the histogram interface.
 The idea is to show this after a successful test, and give you the opportunity to "Continue Editing" or "Exit to Story".

+## Apr 09 2026

+I'm starting today on the backend server for histogram data.
+This is written in Go, almost entirely by Claude (Sonnet) since that's not a core area for me.

+Its all in the scoreserver folder.
+I need to define each puzzle before the server will allow submissions for it.
+For example, I can seed a new DB with:

+go run ./cmd/seed --puzzle-id 7 --margin-x 18 --margin-y 0 --margin-w 44 --margin-h 64 --title "Test Puzzle"

+...or just add an additional one with:

+sqlite3 dev.db "INSERT INTO puzzles VALUES(1,'v1','v1','Chapter 1',1,datetime('now'));"

+(though actually that command above needs to be updated with the margin rect.)

+View the available puzzles with:

+	sqlite3 dev.db
+	SELECT * FROM puzzles;

+(Use `.mode column` to make SQLite's output suck less.)

+Now we need a puzzle with known metrics for testing.
+I'll use my circuit-7.png solution, which has 10 gates, total ink = 433, and core area = 247.
+I can run the scoring test for that by doing:

+go test ./internal/scoring/... -v -run TestMetrics_realCircuit7

+It failed at first because we had forgotten about excluding gates outside the editable area (i.e., in the margin).